-For prospective students who will be applying under Tier 4 (General) please note that students must be able to demonstrate competency in English language and they must be at or above CEFR level B1.
+Students who plan to apply under Tier 4 (General) must be able to demonstrate competency in English language at or above CEFR level B1.
 For more information please visit the UK Border Agency website or contact the School.

 Every student whose parents live or work outside the UK must have a guardian.
 Students will usually visit this guardian for short breaks such as Free Weekends or in case of illness; and the guardian may respond on behalf of parents to educational or medical issues requiring urgent attention.

 We do not yet have any information as to the impact of the UK leaving the EU on overseas students.
-As soon as we have any guidance we will share it on the website and directly with current students who may be affected.
+As soon as we have any guidance we will share it on the website and directly with current students, and students in the process of applying, who may be affected.